Levynska-I-DS/MovieLens_Movie_Recommendation_System/README.md

 This project consists of several Jupyter Notebooks, each serving different purposes:

-1. **Data_Preprocessing.ipynb:**  This notebook covers the initial data exploration and preprocessing steps.
-It includes loading the MovieLens dataset, handling missing values, performing exploratory data analysis (EDA), and preparing the data for model training.
+1. **Data_Preprocessing.ipynb:** Covers initial data exploration and preprocessing steps, including loading the MovieLens dataset, handling missing values, performing exploratory data analysis (EDA), and preparing data for model training.

-2. **Model_Training.ipynb:** This notebook focuses on training various recommendation models, including collaborative filtering and matrix factorization.
-It includes hyperparameter tuning and model evaluation to select the best-performing model.
+2. **Model_Training.ipynb:** Focuses on training various recommendation models, including collaborative filtering and matrix factorization.
+Includes hyperparameter tuning and model evaluation to select the best-performing model.

-3. **Evaluation_and_Predictions.ipynb:** This notebook evaluates the performance of the trained models using metrics such as RMSE and MAE.
-It also includes code for generating movie recommendations for users based on the final model.
+3. **Evaluation_and_Predictions.ipynb:** Evaluates the performance of trained models using metrics such as RMSE and MAE.
+Includes code for generating movie recommendations for users based on the final model.

+4. **Data_Enrichment_and_Model_Improvement.ipynb:** Demonstrates the development of an enhanced movie recommendation system using the MovieLens dataset enriched with data from The Movie Database (TMDB) API.

-4. **interface_method_model_ML_GUI.ipynb:** This notebook provides a detailed description and usage of the graphical user interface (GUI) that interacts with the machine learning model.
-It explains the purpose of the GUI, the process of running it from a Python script, and how it integrates with the recommendation system.
-The notebook does not contain executable code for the GUI but provides information on how to create and use the GUI in a separate Python file.
+5. **interface_method_model_ML_GUI.ipynb:** Provides a detailed description of the graphical user interface (GUI) that interacts with the machine learning model.
+Explains the GUI's purpose, how to run it from a Python script, and its integration with the recommendation system.

-5. **PowerBI_Analysis.ipynb:** This notebook includes Power BI integration for visualizing and analyzing the recommendation system's performance and insights.
-It helps in understanding data trends and evaluating model effectiveness through interactive dashboards.
+6. **PowerBI_Analysis.ipynb:** Includes Power BI integration for visualizing and analyzing the recommendation system's performance and insights.
+Helps in understanding data trends and evaluating model effectiveness through interactive dashboards.

 ## Installation and Setup